-Businesses should password protect computers or devices that hold personal payroll data, for example the PC that they access the payroll software on.
+Bureaus should password protect computers or devices that hold personal payroll data, for example the PC that they access the payroll software on.
 The payroll software application itself should also be password protected should anyone else ever access your computer.
-It is advisable to password protect your employee payslips that you may email to employees each pay period.
-Your payroll software supplier should provide a password protection feature for employee payslips.
-Businesses will need to provide detailed information on how long the personal data will be stored for.
+It is advisable to password protect any of your client's payroll reports and payslips that you may email out each pay period.
+Your payroll software supplier should provide a password protection feature for any client reports or employee payslips that are stored and exported from the payroll software.
+Bureaus will need to provide detailed information on how long the personal data will be stored for.
 According to guidelines, you should keep payroll records and payslips for up to 6 years from the end of the tax year they relate to.

-Payslips and GDPR Compliance
+2 Payslips and GDPR Compliance

-You must provide employees with information on what happens to their data, for example sharing employee's personal data with a third party who processes the payroll on your behalf.
+Businesses must provide their employees with information on what happens to their data, for example sharing employee's personal data with a third party (payroll bureau) who processes the payroll.
 Employee personal data can be stored and managed by a payroll bureau, bookkeeper or accountant for the sole benefit of correctly paying their wages, paying the correct tax and providing a payslip.
 All of this legitimately falls under the remit of the GDPR legislation.

-By law, employers must provide employees with payslips which include personal data such as proof of earnings, tax paid and any pension contributions.
-It is advisable that businesses take steps to protect and securely send this payslip information.
+By law, you must provide employees with payslips which include personal data such as proof of earnings, tax paid and any pension contributions.
+It is advisable that bureaus take steps to protect and securely send this payslip information.